gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## Create RESTful Endpoints

-WildFly Swarm uses JAX-RS standard for building REST services.
+Thorntail (ex-WildFly Swarm) uses JAX-RS standard for building REST services.
 Create a new Java class named `InventoryEndpoint.java` in `com.redhat.coolstore.rest` package with the following content by clicking on *Copy to Editor*: